nvwls/nvwls.github.com/_posts/2017-09-21-lentil-soup.md

 I love soup!
 Whenever it gets cool out, I get a hankering to make soup.
 To paraphase John Steinbeck:
 "What good is the crispness of fall, without the heat of summer to give it sweetness."

-In honor of Timerline Lodge getting 14 inchess of snow, I decided to make lentil soup:
+In honor of Timerline Lodge getting 14 inches of snow, I decided to make lentil soup:

 ![Lentil Soup]({{ site.url }}/assets/lentil-soup.jpg)